plone/training/docs/effective-volto/addons/blockdataform.md

 };
 ```

-Note: in the future, this step may even be completely avoided, when Volto will
-have a generic Edit component that uses this recipe for all the blocks.

 If there's any registered variations for this block, they will be displayed as
 a Select control for the active variation, in the sidebar.